tvarovski/bio-aid/README.md

 # bio-aid
-Package containing tools for genetic and genomic analysis in python.
+Package containing tools for genetic and genomic analysis in python in the Malkova Lab.

 Includes a collection of functions from my other repositories for easier development of new projects